Safer Cars and Less Safe Pensions.

 First a bit about safer cars.
 If you have read my blog posts you know that I expect transportation to change dramatically during the next 5 to10 years.
 I expect costs to be substantially reduced.
 I have mentioned the Uber effect.
 I have mentioned my niece in Chicago who uses Uber to get around town.
 I was with her recently, and she pointed out that she and her husband routinely get an Uber ride to work.
 It typically costs her $3 each way to get to and from work.
 They used to own two cars.
 Today they own only one car.

-When I model my clients’ cash flows throughout their lifetimes I assume that periodically they must write rather large checks to purchase new vehicles.
+When I model my clients’ cash flows throughout their lifetimes, I assume that periodically they must write rather large checks to purchase new vehicles.
 In addition, they must pay the regular costs associated with owning and operating their cars.
 They must pay for gasoline, oil, tires, batteries, repairs, insurance and perhaps parking.
 Automation is going to change the transportation model in many ways, including the costs associated with insurance, as shown in a piece that was published recently in the Wall Street Journal.

 The title of the piece is Driverless Cars Threaten to Crash Insurers’ Earnings.
 In it the author points out that automobile insurers are concerned that $160,000,000,000 in premium income could vanish during the coming years as a result of increased safety made possible by removing the driver errors.
 That’s 160 billion dollars not being paid each year for auto insurance by motorists!
 The primary question among insurers is how soon this will happen and whether they should begin lowering their premiums now based on improved safety as a result of existing semi-autonomous technologies.
 Liberty Mutual is already giving discounts for vehicles equipped with automatic emergency braking.